chrispetrou/HRShell/README.md

-screenshot: downloads a screenshot from the client and then deletes it migrate <PID>: attempts to inject shellcode on the process with the specific PID inject shellcode: injects shellcode into a thread of current process
+screenshot: downloads a screenshot from the client and then deletes it migrate <PID>: attempts to inject shellcode on the process with the specific PID inject shellcode: injects shellcode into a thread of current process show shellcodes: shows all available to use shellcodes based on 'shellcodes/utils.py' script set shellcode <shellcode-id>: set shellcode to a custom shellcode specified by its id
 clear: clears the screen (it's the same for both unix and windows systems)
 exit: closes the connection with the client
 ```